top of page

 I thought Rose Hill Courts was going to be rehabilitated?
 Why the switch to new construction?

-HACLA and Related conducted research and analysis during 2016 and 2017 to examine the rehabilitation approach and found that this approach would not allow a good portion of our existing families to return to Rose Hill Courts because of restrictive “right sizing” requirements.
-Our households need more one-bedroom units (at least 25 additional one bedroom units are needed) and these cannot be created through the rehabilitation process.
+HACLA and Related conducted research and analysis during 2016 and 2017 to examine the rehabilitation approach and found that this approach would not allow a good portion of our existing families to be appropriately “right sizing”.
 Additionally, almost 50% of our households qualify as senior or disabled and the rehabilitation would not provide for reasonable and compliant handicap access to the units.
-Lastly, due to the deteriorated condition of the existing buildings the rehabilitation became cost-prohibitive and would not provide the benefits of a new building such as larger units, modern amenities etc.
+Lastly, due to the deteriorated condition of the existing buildings, the rehabilitation became cost-prohibitive and would not provide the benefits of a new building such as larger units, modern amenities etc.

 I thought Rose Hill Courts was historic?
 How can it be demolished?

 Rose Hill Courts has a historic designation due to the age of the buildings and as an example of early public housing.
-The environmental review process did consider the historic nature of the property and did examine impacts caused by demolition of the buildings and we proposed potential mitigation measures.
-HACLA and Related have engaged the residents and local stakeholders to obtain their input on how best to document the history of Rose Hill Courts for future generations and will be preparing a permanent display in the community center and developing a history page on HACLA’s website.
+The environmental review process considered the historic nature of the property and examined impacts caused by demolition of the buildings and proposed potential mitigation measures.
+HACLA and Related engaged the residents and local stakeholders to obtain their input on how best to document the history of Rose Hill Courts for future generations and will be preparing a permanent display in the community center and developing a history page on HACLA’s website.

 Will residents need to be relocated?

-Phase I did require the relocation of 12 households temporarily.
-While Phase I is being built, these tenants have been temporarily relocated either to the existing Phase II, to nearby public housing sites or to an available private apartment of their choice.
-The remainder of residents will live onsite in their units while Phase I is being constructed.
-Once Phase I is completed, the relocated residents and the residents still residing in the older buildings will have the first right to move into one of the new units.
+Phase I required the relocation of 12 households temporarily.
+While Phase I is being built, these tenants were temporarily relocated either to the existing Phase II, to nearby public housing sites or to an available private apartment of their choice in the local rental market.
+The remainder of residents remained onsite in their units while Phase I was being constructed.
+Upon the completion of Phase I, the relocated residents and the residents still residing in the older buildings will have the first right to move into one of the new units.
+If a right-sized unit is not available when Phase I is ready for occupancy, residents can choose to be/remain relocated off-site and return to an available right-sized Phase II unit upon completion.

-HUD regulations ensure that residents, subject to relocation, will be provided relocation counseling, compensation for moving expense and provided with decent, safe and sanitary housing choices.
+HUD regulations ensured that residents, subject to relocation, would be provided relocation counseling, compensation for moving expense and provided with decent, safe and sanitary housing choices.

 What is the possibility that residents get to come back?